As Trump trial opens, evidence mounts Capitol attack was planned

 In Bridgeville, Pennsylvania, QAnon and Proud Boy follower Kenneth Grayson, 51, was likewise preparing.

-On Dec 23, court filings show, he texted to family and friends: "I'm there if Trump tells us to storm the fucking Capitol ... they are not going to steal this election."
+On Dec 23, court filings show, he texted to family and friends: "I'm there if Trump tells us to storm the f**king Capitol ... they are not going to steal this election."

 In Georgia attorney William Calhoun was angry about Biden's alleged steal of the election.
 After the election he had already been reported to the FBI for calling for an armed attack on Washington.